tevonwallace/advanced-os/ReadMe.md

 Update the default "Scheme" and change the "Working Directory" to the location of the cloned repository.

 Once the Scheme is updated.
-Go head and run the application.
+Go ahead and run the application.

 ```
 |*******************************************************************************|